PatronBase/omnipay-windcave-hpp/README.md

-[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.6+.
-This package implements GoCardless support for Omnipay.
-It includes support for the redirect (3-party) version of the gateway (Redirect Flow).
+[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 7.2+.
+This package implements Windcave REST API support for Omnipay.
+It includes support for the redirect (3-party) version of the gateway (Hosted Payment Page).

 ## Installation